timschieck/catechism/docs/music/songs/come-thou-fount-11909265.md

 [Planning Center](https://services.planningcenteronline.com/songs/11909265)

 ## Songwriter(s): Robert Robinson and John Wyeth
-### Last scheduled: Nov 17, 2024
+### Last scheduled: Mar 23, 2025

-Verse 1
+VERSE 1
 Come Thou fount of ev'ry blessing
 Tune my heart to sing Thy grace
 Streams of mercy never ceasing
 Call for songs of loudest praise

-Teach me some melodious sonnet
+Teach me some me - lodious son - net
-Sung by flaming tongues above
+Sung by flam - ing tongues a - bove

-Praise the mount I'm fixed upon it
+Praise the mount I’m fixed up - on it
-Mount of Thy redeeming love
+Mount of Thy re - deeming love

-Verse 2
+VERSE 2

-Here I raise mine Ebenezer
+Here I raise mine Ebe - nezer
 Hither by Thy help I'm come
 And I hope by Thy good pleasure
-Safely to arrive at home
+Safely to ar - rive at home

-Jesus sought me when a stranger
+Jesus sought me when a stran - ger
-Wand'ring from the fold of God
+Wand - ’ring from the fold of God

 He to rescue me from danger
-Interposed His precious blood
+Inter - posed His precious blood

-Verse 3
+VERSE 3
 O to grace how great a debtor
-Daily I'm constrained to be
+Daily I’m con - strained to be
 Let Thy grace Lord like a fetter
-Bind my wand'ring heart to Thee
+Bind my wand - ’ring heart to Thee

-Prone to wander Lord I feel it
+Prone to wan - der Lord I feel it
 Prone to leave the God I love

-Here's my heart Lord take and seal it
+Here’s my heart Lord take and seal it
-Seal it for Thy courts above
+Seal it for Thy courts a - bove